 Few things are more humbling, few things give us that sense of raw majesty, as the truth that God is utterly authoritative.
 He is the Supreme Court, the Legislature, and the Chief Executive.
 After him, no appeal.

 3. God Is Omnipotent

 Third, God is omnipotent.
 The throne of his authority is not one among many.
 It is high and lifted up.
-"I saw the Lord sitting upon a throne high and lifted up."
-That God's throne is higher than every other throne signifies God's superior power to exercise his authority.
+“I saw the Lord sitting upon a throne high and lifted up.”
+That God’s throne is higher than every other throne signifies God’s superior power to exercise his authority.
 No opposing authority can nullify the decrees of God.
 What he purposes, he accomplishes.
-"My counsel shall stand, and I will accomplish all my purpose" (Isaiah 46:10).
-"He does according to his will in the host of heaven and among the inhabitants of the earth; and none can stay his hand" (Daniel 4:35).
-To be gripped by the omnipotence (or sovereignty) of God is either marvelous because he is for us or terrifying because he is against us.
-Indifference to his omnipotence simply means we haven't seen it for what it is.
+“My counsel shall stand, and I will accomplish all my purpose” (Isaiah 46:10).
+“He does according to his will in the host of heaven and among the inhabitants of the earth; and none can stay his hand” (Daniel 4:35).
+To be gripped by the omnipotence (or sovereignty) of God is either marvelous because he is for us, or it is terrifying because he is against us.
+Indifference to his omnipotence simply means we haven’t seen it for what it is.
 The sovereign authority of the living God is a refuge full of joy and power for those who keep his covenant.